Challenge to Be Free: Plot

-In Alaska, Trapper attempts to live in harmony with nature but is aware that other trappers are using inhumane traps.
+In the Canada's Northwest Territories, Trapper attempts to live in harmony with nature but is aware that other trappers are using inhumane traps.
 When he is confronted by rival trappers over his interference with their trap lines, they bring along Sargent, the local police officer.
 Feeling intimidated, Trapper fights back, shooting his way out of his cabin and embarking on a desperate attempt to escape the authorities.